rbackman/Eclipsicle/README.md

 1. Firmware written in C++ for the ESP32 (master and slave roles).
 2. A PyQt desktop interface in `src/led_ui` that communicates with the device.

+   The LED simulator includes a 3D view which can now load external `.stl` or `.obj` models for visualization.
+Use the **Load Model** button in the interface to import a mesh and inspect how your animations map onto a real object.

 The code uses a modular `ParameterManager` class so that each subsystem can expose tunable parameters.
 See `shared.h` for enums describing menus, parameters and message types.
 Parameters are exchanged over serial/Mesh using the IDs from this header so that the C++ firmware and Python UI stay in sync.

 Recent updates added a few LED patterns including a falling bricks build-up effect and a "nebula" gradient that uses noise for subtle color variation.
 The bricks animation now supports a direction toggle and per-brick hue variance with a gradient towards `HueEnd`, while the nebula effect fades in using a noise-driven brightness.